sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 Parameter | Description
 --------- | -----------
-identifier* | Provide mobile/email/external_id of the customer whose identifier you want to modify old_identifier* | Existing identifer value of the customer that needs to be updated new_identifier* | New identifer value
+identifier* | Provide mobile/email/external_id of the customer whose identifier you want to modify old_identifier* | Provide the existing identifer value of the customer that you want to be update, i.e., mobile number, email id or external id new_identifier* | Provide the new identifier value that you want to replace with

 ## Retrieve Customers (Advanced Search)
 ```html